Huu-Chau/Weather-Report/README.md

 Hi, my name is Nguyen Huu Chau.

-And this is my side project called [Weather Report]
+And this is my side project link [Weather Report - Check out what's in the sky above!](https://weather-report-lemon-eta.vercel.app/)

 ## Tech Stack:

 - For the frontend, I am using ReactJS along with Bootstrap CSS to build a fully Responsive website.
 - For the data, I use API key from https://openweathermap.org/api to fetch the data and with the help of Postman, I can get the required information for illustration.
 - For web deployment, I use Vercel to display the web contents and features.
-- Here is the link [Weather report - Check out what's in the sky above!]([https://weather-report-lemon-eta.vercel.app/])

 ## Detail Design